-Beginning in September 1999, my weekly series, Our City, Our Town, has been ongoing for over 850 articles.
+Beginning in September 1999, my weekly series, Our City, Our Town, has been ongoing for over 890 articles.
 For me, it has been such an enjoyable experience.
 The first number of years focussed on the city and its development through the centuries.
 Over the ensuing years, the series has been concerned with the heritage of the River Lee Valley.
 Starting in Gougane Barra, the River Lee has led me into the lives of residents of the valley exploring their rich heritage.
-Then there was a series of articles on Technical Education.
-In the present day, Cork’s historic maps and more regional history are the foci of the column, visit http://corkheritage.ie/?page_id=20 for indices of the column.
+Then there was a series of articles on Technical Education, Cork’s historic maps and more regional history.
+Today Cork and its various elements are the foci of the column, visit http://corkheritage.ie/?page_id=20 for indices of the column.

 The new book promotes that the best way to get to know a city like Cork is to walk it – in Cork you can get lost in narrow streets, marvel at old cobbled laneways, photograph old street corners, look up beyond the modern shopfronts, gaze at clues from the past, be enthused and at the same time disgusted by a view, smile at interested locals, engage in the forgotten and the remembered, search and connect for something of oneself, thirst in the sense of story-telling – in essence feel the DNA of the place.

 The book’s trail takes in the story of the early origins of the city – the monastic site of St Finbarr to Viking age histories to the Anglo-Norman walled town followed by historic areas such as Shandon, St Patrick’s Street, City Hall, Sunday’s Well and the Wellington Road Victorian Quarter.
 Cork City History Tour is published by Cork City History Tour and is published by Irish History Press,

 Cork 1916, A Year Examined (2016)